CLEVELAND BROWNS STADIUM

 The Browns don’t have an official parking lot, so everyone parks in local lots, spreading the tailgate around a little.
-With its location right on Lake Erie, some fans even sailgate at a nearby marina, and others fire up grills on nearby jetties.
+With its location right on Lake Erie, some diehards even sailgate at a nearby marina, and others fire up grills on nearby jetties.
 This is especially impressive in the colder months as that wind can start to whip off the lake and make outdoor drinking a questionable choice.
 Yet Browns fans don some brown and orange cold-weather gear and carry on undeterred.

 I’ve said that now that the Cubs have won the World Series, the fan base that would go most bonkers over of a championship is the Cleveland Browns’ (others considered here include the Maple Leafs, the Bills, the Lions and the Knicks).
 A home playoff game in this solid venue would be a good start.